 The rehabilitation work with physiotherapy in Dwarka should be as early as possible, starting once the patient is in the stabilization phase.
 The first six months after the damage occurs, the brain has a greater capacity for recovery, but in more advanced stages the patient can also continue to progress in their recovery thanks to plasticity.

-In this type of pathologies of neurological origin, it is important, in the first phases, the maintenance of mobility to avoid incorrect postures or deformities.
-In successive phases of the treatment, our objective will be mainly the improvement of the mobility and the increase of the independence of the patient
+In this type of pathology of neurological origin, it is important, in the first phases, the maintenance of mobility to avoid incorrect postures or deformities.
+In successive phases of the treatment, our objective will be mainly the improvement of mobility and the increase of the independence of the patient

 The treatment of physiotherapy in hemiplegia is necessary since it is mainly aimed at improving movement and recovering functionality.
 It is also very important to prevent complications such as pressure ulcers, vascular problems, pneumonia, falls, etc.

 This treatment will vary depending on the severity of the patient but, broadly speaking, the objectives of physiotherapy would be: